KeyMaster-/linc_rtmidi/README.md

 ### Platform notes

 - `Linux` - Make sure `libasound2-dev` is installed.
 This library has been tested on Ubuntu 14.04.3.
-    - using `apt-get libasound2-dev` or equivalent
+    - using `apt-get install libasound2-dev` or equivalent